cepdnaclk/e23-co2060-Hotel-Management-System/README.md

 Manage the booking in My Bookings
 ```

-The system also provides separate operational portals for hotel partners, administrators, and reception staff.
+The system also provides separate operational portals for hotel partners, administrators and reception staff.

 ---